microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/profilecardproperty.md

 ---
 title: "profileCardProperty resource type"
-description: "The profileCardProperty type is used to designate either a new property to surface in a shared people experience or one which will have a custom displayName or annotation applied to it.
-An administrator can define a default displayName string and a set of alternative translations for the languages that they wish to have support for within their organization."
+description: "Used to designate either a new property to surface in a shared people experience or one that will have a custom display name or annotation applied to it.
+An administrator can define a default display name string and a set of alternative translations for the languages that they support in their organization."
 localization_priority: Normal
 author: "kevinbellinger"
 ms.prod: "people"